-Assistant coach Ernie Nestor will be in his second year at Navy in 2013-14 after spending parts of five decades coaching basketball.
-A fantastic basketball mind, Nestor has 44 years of coaching experience under his belt.
+Assistant coach Ernie Nestor will be in his third year at Navy in 2014-15 after spending parts of five decades coaching basketball.
+A fantastic basketball mind, Nestor has 45 years of coaching experience under his belt.
 Nestor plays a vital role in game-planning and is instrumental to the development of Navy's younger players.

 Nestor came to Navy after spending the 2011-12 season at Missouri as an assistant coach.
 The Tigers went 30-5, won the Big 12 Championship and were ranked in the nation's top five for the majority of the season.
 He was credited in the development of Mizzou big man Ricardo Ratliffe, who showed drastic improvement from 2010-11 to 2011-12, when he led the country in field goal percentage (.693) and averaged 13.9 ppg and 7.5 rpg while earning all-Big 12 second-team honors.
 In addition, guard Kim English spoke highly of Coach Nestor and the work the duo accomplished during the year.
 English averaged 14.5 points per game and shot a blistering 45.9 percent from three-point range.

 Nestor arrived at Mizzou after one season as the Director of Basketball Operations at Penn State University under DeChellis.
 The Nittany Lions were one of the country's most improved teams in 2010-11, going 19-15 and earning an at-large spot in the 2011 NCAA Tournament.

 Nestor's coaching experience began in 1970-71 with a six-year stint as a high school head coach, but continued with stops at James Madison (1977-79), Wake Forrest (1980-85), California (1986-88), George Mason (1989-93), a return trip to Wake Forest (1994-01), South Carolina (2002-03), Elon (2004-2009), the New Jersey Nets (2010) and Penn State (2011).